 When the crust has about 2 minutes left to bake, transfer the cashew mixture into a large bowl and pour in the flax eggs from the refrigerator.
 You want to leave them into the refrigerator as long as possible, so they can really gel up.
 Stir until the flax is evenly mixed into the cashew cream.

 Remove the crust from the oven.
 Your crust with most likely have risen in a few spots.
-Just use a small spoon to quickly pack it back down flat.
+Just use a small spoon to pack it back down flat, leaving no cracks.
 Immediately pour the cheesecake mixture over top and smooth out evenly.
-Finally, sprinkle the pecan mixture over top, and lightly press it into the cheesecake to adhere it.

-Bake until the cheesecake has risen slightly and it feels set, about 45 minutes.
+Bake until the cheesecake has risen slightly and the outside appears set and firm,about 45-50 minutes.
 Remove from the oven and let cool completely on the counter.
 Then, cover and refrigerate overnight to completely set.